akiorange/lookupper/README.md

 # Lookupper
-This is a chrome extension, which adds a functionality to look up a word definitions quickly.
+Lookupper is a chrome extension, which adds a functionality to look up a word definitions quickly.
 For now, it only supports [Oxford Learner's Dictionaries](https://www.oxfordlearnersdictionaries.com/).

 *Read this in other languages: [English](README.md), [日本語](README.ja.md).*